-ECVL 451 | PAVEMENT ENGINEERING (3-0-3)
+ECVL 452 | PAVEMENT AND RAILWAY ENGINEERING (3-0-3)

-Prerequisites: ECVL 350, ECVL 370 | S (even years)
+Prerequisites: ECVL 350, ECVL 370 | S

-Analysis and design of flexible and rigid pavements for highways and airfields.
-Advanced technologies and materials for pavements.
-Performance evaluation and rehabilitation of distressed pavement.
+Methods of analysis and design of flexible and rigid pavements for highways and airfields.
+Analysis and design of railway structures.
+Sustainable technologies and materials for pavements.
+Maintenance, rehabilitation, and reconstruction of pavements and railway structures.